College of Nursing

 Degrees with Distinction

-The B.S.N.
-Degree with Distinction will be awarded to students with an average of 78% or above.
-Great Distinction will be awarded to students with averages of 83% or above.
+The B.S.N. degree with Distinction will be awarded to students whose cumulative weighted averages for years 2, 3 and 4 is 78% or higher.
+Great Distinction will be awarded to students whose cumulative weighted averages for years 2, 3 and 4 is 83% or higher.

-College of Nursing courses are listed under subject codes NURS, NEPS, and GERO in the Course Descriptions.
+College of Nursing courses are listed under subject codes NURS, NEPS, PHAR, MCIM, PHSI and GERO in the Course Descriptions.